 Empathizing with our student's learning regimes will provide us with insights to better provide optimal learning environments.
 Remember that if we want students to be relevant in society, we have to be provide them with relevant learning opportunities.
 It's the only way!

 My Concern for the Term, Authentic Learning

-Recently, I've observed school boards starting to use authentic learning in their everyday vocabulary.
+Recently, I've observed school boards and educators starting to use the term "authentic learning" in their everyday vocabulary.
 It's a new buzz word.My concern is that the idea of "authentic learning" could eventually be mandated to unprepared teachers and systems and this fantastic model of learning will not be genuinely embraced.
 I've even read that some believe that by referring to "real world" examples is an authentic learning approach.
 This is far from the truth.
 It's a genuine inference or mental gympse which is vicarious at best.
 It can be useful, but it's not an authentic process.

 Most education boards today are still content driven with a bloated hierarchy of subject content and standardized tests to prepare for.
 They haven't the solid foundations in place yet to implement wide-spread authentic learning opportunities.
 To be truly prepared we need to rethink and reshape the way we do business in education.
 It's time that we provide regular, ongoing authentic learning opportunities to meet the needs of the 21st century.
 Education systems need only to look to the brain research that has been revealed in the past twenty years which indicate that holistic learning approaches are optimal learning experiences.

-Let's be clear, if a student's learning is not directly related to a tangible, relevant product or outcome, with in-depth skill development, expert consultation for a specific community it's not authentic learning.
+Let's be clear, if a student's learning is not directly related to a tangible, relevant product or outcome, with in-depth skill development, expert consultation for a specific community audience - it's not authentic learning.

 A Sad Reality: Teachers are the only professionals without phones in their offices